angedelamort/mangas-website/README.md

 ### Current

-* split file in 2 for show_page -> don't wat admin in normal.
 * Make Models (Series, Volume, etc) so we can remove "library.php" and have self contained objects.

 ### Next

+* Make a merge screen when updating from scrapper?
+Probably go to another page already filled with 2 rows?
+    * If doing that, we can probably delete the mangas_scrapper table.
+* Probably remove all FORM-SUBMIT and replace with real API calls.
-* uploader assets manually
+* uploader assets manually (in the edit windows)
 * make categories per language? with sections?
 Might be more interesting for browsing.
-* when click on profile -> go to profile (change name/mail/password).
+* when click on profile -> (change name/mail/password).
-* Add les tags (table?)
 * When scrapping, fill those fields if they are empty and download images as well
-* Make an "Edit Screen" with a way to merge the data (could be: left side  = mangas_resources fields & right side = mangas_scrappers tabs with button [<-]) or dropdown with scrapper info.

 ### Wish list
 * One Punch Man